raadxrahman/Selenium-Java-JUnit-Automation/README.md

 # Automating and Scraping Webpages using Junit & Selenium
-In this project, I have used Junit and Selenium to automate two webforms and scrape data from one web table.
+In this project, I have used JUnit and Selenium to automate two webforms and scrape data from one web table.

 ## Technologies Used